alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 Bisgaard from FC Copenhagen, Basque playmaker Iñigo Idiakez from Rayo Vallecano, and Grzegorz Rasiak from Dyskobolia Grodzisk in Poland.
-These had followed the free transfers of Paul Peschisolido and Marco Reich earlier in the year, who made telling contributions in avoiding relegation in the Spring.
+These had followed the free transfers of Paul Peschisolido and Marco Reich earlier in the year.
+Both made telling contributions in helping the club to avoid relegation in the spring.

 ## Nottingham Forest